So you think that adverbs sound dull? Language--and life--would be dull without adverbs. Compare the following short paragraphs:

 - Monroe dances rather charmingly.

 It's important to note that adverbs do not describe all verbs; they describe only action verbs and not "state of being" verbs (such as "feel" or "be").
-"State of being" verbs use adjectives to describe them.
+"State of being" verbs are followed by adjectives.
 In other words, the person who ate too much food feels "bad," not "badly," since the descriptive word here refers to a feeling or state of being and not an actual action.
+In these cases, the adjective is actually describing the subject (which is always a noun) which is why this type of verb is sometimes called a linking verb as it links the subject to its descriptive word.

 - I feel bad about the accident I caused. ("Feel" in this sentence is used as a "state of being" verb describing the person's emotional state, so the adjective form is correct.)